Installation And Usage

 cd build

-export BUILD_TOOLS_PREFIX=$MAMBA_ROOT_PREFIX/envs/xeus-cpp-wasm-build
+export BUILD_PREFIX=$MAMBA_ROOT_PREFIX/envs/xeus-cpp-wasm-build

 export PREFIX=$MAMBA_ROOT_PREFIX/envs/xeus-cpp-wasm-host

-export SYSROOT_PATH=$BUILD_TOOLS_PREFIX/opt/emsdk/upstream/emscripten/cache/sysroot
+export SYSROOT_PATH=$BUILD_PREFIX/opt/emsdk/upstream/emscripten/cache/sysroot

 emcmake cmake \